Profession: 28th US President

 Political Titles: Governor of New Jersey

-After the war he was instrumental in negotiating the Treaty of Versailles and establishing the League of Nations.
-Wilson had first put forward the idea of a League as part of his fourteen points speech in a senate address.
+After the Allied victory he was instrumental in negotiating the Treaty of Versailles and establishing the League of Nations.
+Wilson had first put forward the idea of a League as part of his 'Fourteen Points' speech in a Senate address.
+In 1919 he won the Nobel Peace Prize.
+The same year he suffered a severe stroke which left his power and influence diminished, and the Treaty of Versailles was eventually rejected by the Senate.
+He lost a bid to be re-nominated at the Democratic National Convention and left office in 1921, before dying in 1924.

 - 1885-06-24 28th US President Woodrow Wilson (28) weds Presbyterian minister's daughter Ellen Louise Axson (25) in Savannah, Georgia